Understanding The Stages Of Grief

 Types of Loss

 Most people associate the word 'grief' with the sadness that surrounds the death of a loved one.
-Yet people can experience grief after many other losses, including a breakup, losing a job or a home, having a part of the body like an arm or leg removed, being diagnosed with a serious illness, or having to drop out of college.
-If the loss is significant enough to you, you'll likely go through several stages of grief.
+Yet people can experience grief after many other losses, including a breakup, losing a job or a home, having a part of the body like an arm or leg removed, being diagnosed with a terminal illness, or having to drop out of college.

 The Grief Process

-You may go through 4 stages of grief or up to 7 stages of grief.
-In any case, the progression is rarely an orderly movement from step one to the last step.
+People go through a number of stages when they lose a loved one.
 You may experience them in any order and any number of times.
-You may feel sad at the beginning, move on to anger, and then return to sadness for example.
-The important thing to remember is that it's your time to grieve.
-You need to allow yourself to do it in your own unique way.
+You may feel sad at the beginning, move on to anger, and then return to feeling sad.
+The crucial thing to remember is to take your time to grieve.
+Allow yourself to do it in own unique way.

 Kubler Ross Stages of Grief

-Elisabeth Kubler-Ross, a Swiss psychiatrist, introduced the concept of the five stages of grief in 1969.
+Dr Elizabeth Dr. Kübler-Ross , a Swiss psychiatrist, introduced the concept of the five stages of grief in 1969.
 What are the five stages of grief?
-According to Kubler-Ross's model, people go through denial, anger, bargaining, depression, and acceptance as they process their loss.
+According to Dr. Kübler-Ross' model, there are several stages of grief.
+Through denial, anger, bargaining, depression, and acceptance people process their loss, whether that's a terminally ill patient or a person coping with losing a loved one.
 She was also interested in the way people communicate their grief to others through their words, emotions, and behavior.

 When you're in denial about the loss, you try to convince yourself or others that the event hasn't happened or isn't permanent.
 You know the facts, of course.
 If your spouse has died, you might accept that it happened but then believe for a time that his death means nothing to you.
 If your parents have divorced, you might try to get them back together even after they've moved on to other relationships.
 Following a job loss, you might go back to work thinking they didn't really mean it when they fired you.

-Anger is a common reaction to loss, and it's one of the Kubler-Ross' stages of grief.
+Anger is a typical reaction to loss, and it's one of the Dr. Kübler-Ross' stages of grief.
 You may be angry with the person who left you, or you may feel angry with yourself.
-You might express the anger by shouting at people through sarcasm, or by showing irritation at everything from major letdowns to minor problems.
+You might express the anger by shouting at people through sarcasm, or by showing irritation at everything from significant letdowns to minor problems.
 This stage can also happen at any time, even after you go through a period of acceptance.
 The benefit of the grief stages is that they help you deal with the loss and move on.
 Anger can energize you to do just that.

 Next in the five stages of grief is depression.
 The depression can present with any of the symptoms of clinical depression.
 You may feel sad and cry often.
 You might notice changes in your appetite or sleep patterns.
 You might have unexplained aches and pains.
 This stage can be too painful in a breakup in a relationship and in the death of a loved one.
 If you're moving through these stages of grief, divorce can seem like the end of your life, so it's natural to become depressed.
 It is a situational depression that may soon pass naturally as you move toward acceptance.

-The last of the Kubler Ross 5 stages of grief is acceptance.
+The last of the Dr. Kübler-Ross stages of grief is acceptance.
 You understand what you lost and recognize how important that thing or person was to you.
 You no longer feel angry about it, and you're finished with bargaining to get it back.
 You're ready to start rebuilding your life without it.

 Complete acceptance brings complete peace, but often, this stage is never complete.
 Instead, you might feel sad during death anniversaries or angry when you feel current circumstances would work out so much better if you just had that thing or person with you now.
 When you accept the loss fully, you'll understand the stages of grief better.